 The Company leases office, manufacturing, and clinical centers under non-cancelable operating leases which expire on various dates through 2031.
 These leases generally contain scheduled rent increases or escalation clauses and renewal options.
 Operating lease right-of-use assets and lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at commencement date.
-The operating lease right-of-use assets also include any lease payments made to the lessor at or before the commencement date.
+The operating lease right-of-use assets also include any lease payments made to the lessor at or before the commencement date as well as variable lease payments which are based on a consumer price index.
+The Company is also subject to variable lease payments related to janitorial services and electricity which are not included in the operating lease right-of-use asset as they are based on actual usage.
 The Company recognizes operating lease expense on a straight-line basis over the lease period.
-The total operating lease cost recognized during the three months ended March 31, 2019 was \$1.3 million and cash paid for operating leases during the three months ended March 31, 2019 was \$1.4 million.
+The total operating lease cost recognized during the nine months ended September 30, 2019 was \$8.1 million and cash paid for operating leases during the nine months ended September 30, 2019 was \$4.9 million.

-On October 4, 2018, the Company entered into an office lease ("San Francisco Lease") to rent approximately 117,560 rentable square feet in San Francisco, California, which will become the Company's new headquarters.
-The Company's current headquarters is in the same building as the office space covered by the San Francisco Lease.
+On October 4, 2018, the Company entered into an office lease ("San Francisco Lease") to rent approximately 117,560 rentable square feet in San Francisco, California, which became the Company's new headquarters in October 2019.

-The San Francisco lease is expected to commence on or around the second quarter of 2019 and has a twelve-year term, which will expire on August 31, 2031.
+The term of the San Francisco lease began on May 13, 2019, and expires on August 31, 2031.
 The Company is entitled to one option to extend the San Francisco Lease for a five-year term, subject to certain requirements.
 In addition, the landlord will provide a tenant improvement allowance of up to \$2.4 million for leasehold improvements in connection with the cost of construction of the initial alterations within the premises.